Skip to content

 That human fallback is genuinely valuable for businesses where call quality directly determines revenue, such as law firms qualifying high-value cases, medical practices handling sensitive patient concerns, or real estate agents fielding buyer inquiries.
 No other platform here offers a hybrid AI-plus-human model.
 The Trillet vs Smith.ai comparison details the full cost difference at various volumes.

 The economics scale steeply.
-The managed plan starts at $500/month before any live-agent handoffs, which is roughly 10x Trillet's $49 base and 8x its $59 cost at 200 minutes.
+Even the $150 AI Pro plan is about 3x Trillet's $49 base, and Smith.ai's human and Enterprise tiers ($300 to $500+/month) run 6-10x Trillet's cost, before per-call fees.
 Smith.ai also sends mixed signals on HIPAA: its AI receptionist page states it is not HIPAA-compliant and cannot handle protected health information, while some third-party roundups list it as compliant, so do not assume coverage either way without confirming directly.
 Smith.ai makes sense only if you have verified that pure AI mishandles a meaningful percentage of your calls and those mishandled calls cost you more than the premium.

 Best for: High-value service businesses (law firms, real estate) that need guaranteed human backup on complex calls and can absorb the premium.